Q1. Why does my player not show in the drop-down list on the scorecard but shows in the list of players?

 The system will count the number of matches that are in the database and played from 12 months prior through to the current day during the subscription period.
 If this count exceeds your plan level at any time then you will not be able to edit any matches until you increase your plan level or delete some matches.
 You can see this calculation at the top of the Purchase page within the admin panel.

 Q11.
-When I import a match, TCS file or CSV file, the team/player/grade/ground name in the Cricket Staz system does not match the import data and the import ends.
+When I import a match the team/player/grade/ground name the system does not match the import data and the import ends with a "cannot find" message.
 How do I fix this?

 There is a field in the team/player/grade/ground records called an "alias".
 You can find the alias field when you edit the respective record.
-The alias field is looked at when it comes to matching names during a match import.
+The alias field is used to match names during a match import.
 For example, if the division name in your databases is "A Grade" but the import data is "Grade A" then you can set the alias for that division to be "Grade A" to allow it to be matched.
 You only need to set up the alias once and all subsequent matches will automatically assign it to that record.
 Aliases are not case sensitive.
 Players and divisions can have multiple alias names entered.

 Q12.
 What is the difference between clubs and teams and how should I name my teams?